 The comfort of simple, familiar food cannot be over stated.

-I pulled out my treasured copy of Savella Stechisin's Traditional Ukrainian Cookery and found this recipe for honey cake, a lovely spice cake that is a true, never-fail keeper.
+I pulled out my treasured copy of Savella Stechishin's Traditional Ukrainian Cookery and found this recipe for honey cake, a lovely spice cake that is a true, never-fail keeper.

-I feel a connection across the generations with Stetchisin, who used her food writing to document an important part of western Canadian history and culture, and was an advocate for women across Canada.
+I feel a connection across the generations with Stetchishin, who used her food writing to document an important part of western Canadian history and culture, and was an advocate for women across Canada.

 Her book, published in 1957 in Winnipeg, is considered the definitive work of Ukrainian Canadian cooking.